vmware-archive/octant/site/content/posts/2020-11-19-octant-2020-community-survey-summary.md

 #### User Profiles

 Most respondents work at organizations that have 1-50 developers, though we’ve interacted with many users who work at larger organizations (1000+ developers).
-Almost all survey respondents have deployed in production with Kubernetes, which tells us about their organizational maturity and level of Kuberenetes knowledge.
+Almost all survey respondents have deployed in production with Kubernetes, which tells us about their organizational maturity and level of Kubernetes knowledge.

 ![](/img/posts/2020/11/19/org-size.png)